jonnonz1/nz-statute-book/acts/public/2008/criminal-disclosure-act-2008.md

 (3) This section does not apply to a defendant who is charged with an infringement offence as defined in section 2(1) of the Summary Proceedings Act 1957.
 (4) In this section, applicable date means—
   (a) the date that is 15 working days after the commencement of criminal proceedings:
-  (b) in the case of a child or young person who is required to appear in a Youth Court in relation to the commission or possible commission of an offence, the date on which that person first appears in that court:
+  (b) in the case of a child or young person who is required to appear in the Youth Court in relation to the commission or possible commission of an offence, the date on which that person first appears in that court:
   (c) any later date that the court or Registrar allows, on application by the prosecutor, for the purposes of disclosure under this section.

 ### 13 Full disclosure